thoth-tech/documentation/docs/Splashkit/Modules/Physics/Epic.md

 - Successful addition of realistic physics into SplashKit
 - Functional and passing QA
-- Simple to use (user acceptance testing completed)
+- Straightforward to use (user acceptance testing completed)
 - Documentation completed for design decisions and work
 - Documentation fits current expectations as set by SplashKit.io and stakeholders